-Aside from their failure from the standpoint of reform, with few exceptions the reformatories have failed as educational institutions.
+Aside from their failure from the standpoint of reform, with few exceptions, the reformatories have failed as educational institutions.
 In the greater number this is due to the fact that education has become a mass-treatment process in which a stereotyped routine is followed.
-Individualization is almost totally lacking.
-The reason for this condition is not that reformatory officials believe in the type of education described above.
+Individualization is almost totally lacking. • • • • The reason for this contion is not that reformatory officials believe in the type of education described above.
 They can not believe in it, for they have seen it fail year after year with their prisoners.
 They know that many of the prisoners look on educational work as something to be avoided and to be got through as easily as possible if one can not avoid it.
-They know that many of their graduates never follow the trades in which they have been instructed while in the reformatory and that ethers had themselves while to meet the standards of competitive production because they have been inadequately trained.
-Reformatory officials are placed in a position of unwilling insucerity in that they must chilm to be operating educational institutions, knowing that they are failing.
+They know that many of their graduates never follow the trades in which they have been instructed while in the reformatory and that others find themselves unable to meet the standards of competitive production because they have been inadequately trained.
+Reformatory officials are placed in a position of unwilling insincerity in that they must claim to be operating educational institutions, knowing that they are failing.

-12: THE REFORMATORY
+12. THE REFORMATORY

-The foregoing description of the American prison applies

-with equal force to the men's reformatories.
+The foregoing description of the American prison applies with equal force to the men's reformatories.

 Inclusive of the Federal reformatory which has been recently established, there are only 20 reformatory institutions.
 This is a significant fact in more ways than one.
-The reformatory movement is more than 50 years o'd.
-It began with a great flourish as a new and far-reaching attack upon the older penal system.
+The reformatory movement is more than 50 years old. began with a great flourish as a new and far-reaching attack upon the older penal system.
 It was to introduce into the penal field an institution that would take the younger prisoner and save him from contact with the older and more hardened inmate.
 It was to be an educational institution concentrating upon the reconstruction of character, the rehabilitation of the younger men and their return to society.
 Unfortunately these early hopes have not materialized.
-If there was any doubt of this before, the recent study by the Gluceles of the reformatory at Concord.
-Mass., is conclusive.
+If there was any doubt of this before, the recent study by the Gluecks of the reformatory at Concord, Mass., is conclusive.
 The reformatory does not reform.
 The answer lies in the fact that it is, generally speaking, not a reformatory at all.
 It belies its name.
 One report speaks of Rahway Reformatory as "a prison with reformatory features rather than a reformatory pure and simple."
 It is perhaps a prison for junior offenders.
 But even this may be doubted.
 The age group of the men in the reformatories overlaps with the men in the prisons of the country.
-This can be seen from the fact that in 1928 out of 40,001 admissions to 52 prisons 26,975, or 54 per cent, were of persons under 30 years of age and 9 per cent were under 20.
-Records of admission available for 1930 in the case of 32 prisons showed 56 per cent under 80.
+This can be seen from the fact that in 1928 out of 49,901 admissions to 52 prisons 26,975, or 54 per cent, were of persons under 30 years of age and 9 per cent were under 20.
+Records of admission available for 1930 in the case of 32 prisons showed 56 per cent under 30.
 If we compare the admissions into 52 prisons and 18 reformatories in 1928, we find that the group between 20 and 30 years of age constituted 45 per cent of total received by the prison and 47 per cent of those received by the reformatory.
-While the average age of the inmates in reTHE CHARLEST HAVE BEEN AND THE PROPERTY OF THE
+While the average age of the inmates in reformatories is lower than the average for prisons, there are present in the reformatories men of mature age.
+In Massachusetts men may be sent to the reformatory up to the age of 40.